 What’s a good domain rating?

 Ahrefs Domain Rating (DR) works by ranking domains between 0 – 100.
+This shows you how strong a website’s backlink profile is.
+The higher your DR is the better.

 Are there any good alternatives to Ahrefs?